 Don’t ruminate when you are sad; DISTRACT yourself instead !

 If you’ve a HIGH EQ – you’re more likely to achieve Success and Health

 We THINK that IQ determines our success BUT According to Goleman’s research – EQ is just as if not more essential to find Happiness.

 People in the better grip of EQ are always better prepared to face social situations

 In the world of business and careers – STUDENTS with a better level of empathy seems to urge better grades. albeit their peers are even as smart, that’s because they will better manage their FEELINGS.

 For instance – despite being bored, they’re going to still complete their work, and that they will perform better in social settings.
 They know when to talk and when to keep quite.

-The famous marshmallow experiment – Kids who can BETTER discipline themselves at a young age tends to perform better later also in life.
+The famous marshmallow experiment – Kids who can BETTER discipline themselves at a young age tend to perform better later in life.